Jurassic is (almost) All You Need: Few-Shot Meaning-to-Text Generation for Open-Domain Dialogue: Conclusion

 We also presented automatic evaluation results using {\sc bleurt} for cross-domain testing.
-Some of the {\sc bleurt} results are very good, and suggest that training across domains with 10-shot tuning may also produce high quality utterances.
+Some of the {\sc bleurt} results are very good, and suggest that cross-domain 10-shot conditioning can also produce high quality utterances.
 Our results also show that {\sc bleurt} scores have good correlation with the human metric of semantic accuracy, but not coherence.
 Future work should evaluate these cross-domain results with human metrics.
 It would also be valuable to experiment with the large number of recently proposed automatic evaluation metrics to test whether there are better metrics than {\sc bleurt} for doing automatic evaluation in this task setting \cite{howcroft2020twenty,yeh2021comprehensive}.
 Many recently proposed automatic metrics rely on evaluating outputs within a dialogue context, which typically is not available in M2T NLG experiments.
 However there are also novel reference free metrics that could be tested in this setting.

-There are many other possibilities with both the WikiData knowledge graph RGs and with corpora such as Viggo for tuning and testing regimes that we have not yet experimented with or fully evaluated.
+There are many other possibilities with both the WikiData knowledge graph RGs and with corpora such as Viggo for prompt-based learning and testing regimes that we have not yet experimented with or fully evaluated.
 We also plan to carry out future experiments on a number of other challenging problems for NLG \cite{reedetal20,oraby2019curate,oraby2018neural,harrison2019maximizing}.